markolofsen/unrealos_doc/docs/metacloud/faq.md

 Yes.
 But this would take a great deal of technical expertise, years and money.
 So, unless scalable cloud deployments of interactive 3D is your core business, it is not often in your best interest to do it yourself.
 A few additional things to consider: - If you try to build it yourself, Unreal does not provide you with any servers.
 You have to find a cloud platform. - Unity also has a WebRTC based streaming plugin like Unreal that was recently released, but it is in the same boat as Unreal right now - you are not provided with servers or a scalable platform.
 To deploy and run something at scale sometimes appears easy, but it’s not.
 It's a lot of work and ongoing management in order to scale, realize cost-efficiencies and ensure optimal performance.

-### Why should I choose MetaEditor for interactive 3D cloud streaming?
+### Why should I choose MetaEditor for interactive 3D cloud streaming (Unreal Engine Hosting)?

-We offer a fully-managed 3D cloud streaming solution for publishing and distributing Unreal Engine or Unity game projects at scale for a variety of business use-cases, and make real-time 3D experiences accessible from a web browser on any connected device and screen size while keeping source data secure.
+We offer a fully-managed 3D cloud streaming (Unreal Engine Hosting) solution for publishing and distributing Unreal Engine or Unity game projects at scale for a variety of business use-cases, and make real-time 3D experiences accessible from a web browser on any connected device and screen size while keeping source data secure.
 MetaEditor eliminates any need for technical understandings or detail.
 We can support multiple users per server/box (vs. going directly to AWS who only support one user per app stream).
 We utilize the latest technology such as real-time ray tracing, and the new Nvidia Tesla T4 graphics.
 We are constantly innovating and staying one step ahead of the latest cloud gaming technologies.

 ### What's the difference between publishing 3D applications via MetaEditor vs WebGL